 Free cash flow is a capital management measure and is defined in the Corporation's annual consolidated financial statements.
-Free cash flow is presented to assist management and investors in analyzing operating performance and cash flow generating ability.
 Free cash flow is presented to assist management and investors in analyzing performance by the Corporation as a measure of financial liquidity and the capacity of the business to repay debt and return capital to shareholders.
 Free cash flow is calculated as adjusted funds flow less capital expenditures.
 Funds flow from operating activities is an IFRS measure in the Corporation's annual consolidated statement of cash flow.
-Adjusted funds flow is calculated as funds flow from operating items not considered part of ordinary continuing operating results.
-A reconciliation from funds flow from operating activities to adjusted funds flow to free cash flow is available in section 16 "Non-GAAP and Other Financial Measures" in MEG's annual 2022 MD&A.
+Adjusted funds flow is calculated as funds flow from operating activities excluding items not considered part of ordinary continuing operating results.
+A reconciliation from funds flow from operating activities to adjusted funds flow to free cash flow is available in section 15 "Non-GAAP and Other Financial Measures" in MEG's annual 2023 MD&A.